Pic Me: Characters

-The goal of the show is to help teach children.
-The viewers learn lessons from the differences between right and wrong (not telling lies etc.) to learning shapes, colours and counting.

 DVD releases

 A DVD release of the series titled: "Pic Me: You're the Star!" was released by HIT Entertainment in the United Kingdom on 23 October 2006.
 It contained twelve episodes of the show in its original widescreen format, alongside a bonus CD-ROM containing Microsoft Windows software to create your own Pic Me cartoons.
-A similar DVD - titled "Pic Me: Personalised Early Learning", was released in Ireland by RTE, however, the episodes featured were shown in a cropped fullscreen ratio.
+A similar DVD - titled "Pic Me: Personalised Early Learning", was released in Ireland by RTÉ, however, the episodes featured were shown in a cropped fullscreen ratio.

 The episode "Journey into Space" was included as a bonus episode on several HIT Entertainment DVDs in the United Kingdom in January 2007, such as "Incredibubble Children's Favourites", Angelina Ballerina - Angelina Sets Sail, and Fireman Sam on Stage.

+Video Games

+The app Pic Me Moviebook is an interactive storybook and animated movie app designed for preschoolers, allowing them to star in their own personalized adventures, based on the Irish TV Series, PIC ME.
+While it doesn't focus on traditional gaming, it incorporates game-like elements to enhance engagement, literacy, education, learning, numeracy, problem-solving and social-emotional learning.
+It is an iPad app that has been released for somewhat early 2013 and it got discontinued in the early 2016.